This blog post may be titled “What is social commerce?,” but maybe it should actually be called “Do you want to make some money?”

 Your horse-print bathrobes can be directly advertised to the flannel-loving equestrians out there.
 Adorable baby-sized sunglasses can be beamed right to the feeds of cool young dads.

-Social commerce offers the chance to get specific, ready-to-buy products in front of the specific people who would love them, in a way that traditional e-commerce and marketing cannot.
+Social commerce offers the chance to get specific, ready-to-buy products in front of specific people who would love them, in a way that traditional eCommerce and marketing cannot.

-At the moment, only a few of the top social platforms offer social commerce.
+There are currently five social platforms that offer social commerce capabilities.
 But as the interest (and revenue) grows, it’s likely we’ll see more of these social media brands integrating “shop now” options.

 Here are the current social commerce platforms available.

 You use your Facebook Business Page to share news, connect with fans, and show off your cute new logo.
-Why not use it to sell a few things while you’re there?
+Why not use it to sell a few things and boost sales while you’re there?
 Set up a Facebook Shop and you can do just that.

 Facebook Shops are customizable.
 Choose which collections or goods to feature, and customize the fonts, images, and colors to suit your brand.
 Import an existing catalog of products from your website, or create one from scratch.